tagoro9/fotingo/README.md

  * `fotingo --help` - to display usage information.
  * `fotingo start <issue-id>` - to start working on an issue.
 Additional options available via `fotingo start -h`.
  * `fotingo review` - to submit the current issue for review.
 Additional options available (e.g. adding labels, not using an issue tracker) by using `fotingo review -h`.
+* `fotingo release <release-id>` - to create a release with the issues mentioned in the current branch.
+Additional options available (e.g specifying more issues to include in the release) by using `fotingo release -h`.

 As of today, SSH  is the only supported authorization type for communicating with Github.
 Your SSH key should be loaded into the SSH agent (i.e. `ssh-add -k path-to-private-key`).
 Also, fotingo cannot communicate with remotes via HTTPS.